prameshk/Spatial-Clustering/README.md

 # Spatial-Clustering
-There are two scripts in this repository which uses two different types of clustering.
+There are two scripts in this repository which uses two different types of clustering.<br />
 I. Greedy_Clustering <br />
 This R script is used for spatial clustering using Greedy Algorithm.
 Follwing are the steps.
 1. Install and setup postgreSQL server for U-Pass Data